 Digital Tachograph driver cards

-What to do if your digital tachograph card is lost, stolen, damaged or has stopped working.
-Report it to Driver & Vehicle Agency (DVA) immediately and apply for a replacement card within seven days.
+If your digital tachograph card is lost, stolen, damaged or has stopped working report it to the Driver & Vehicle Agency (DVA) immediately and apply for a replacement card within seven days.
+If your card isn't working properly, you must return it to DVA along with a completed application form

 Replacement of lost, stolen and damaged cards